Shippable/docs/sources/reference/admiral-aws-marketplace.md

 ## Configuration

-- After successfully logging in, you should fill in the passwords for `Messaging` and `State`.
+- After successfully logging in, you must create passwords for `Messaging` and `State`.
 These should be more than 8 characters to be valid.

 - The `Installer Access Key` and `Installer Secret Key` fields can be left